Firefly Pose - Tittibhasana

 Step 6

-Lift your feet off the ground and stretch your legs out.
-The energy in your toes is aiming forward+upwards and your seat is in the opposite direction.
-Legs are still on your shoulders and arms remain straight.
-Gaze forward.
+Raise your feet off the ground and extend your legs, with your toes pointing forward and upward, while simultaneously directing your seat in the opposite direction.
+Your legs should still be resting on your shoulders, and your arms should remain straight.
+Keep your gaze forward.

 Step 7